13 July 2026

 by torching some maple sugar on top

 Now, we are talking an "n" of 1 here, but this is not a cookbook for inexperienced cooks, as the recipe instructions were lacking.
 In short, if you don't already know the technique to make creme brûlée, you will not be able to figure it out from these instructions.
-The flavors were excellent, but the squash base probably would've benefitting from being passed through a chinois or tamis - it was a little grainy.
+The flavors were excellent, but the squash base probably would've benefited from being passed through a chinois or tamis - it was a little grainy.

 Chef Spouse also proposed trying techniques to roast winter squash to the point of crispness rather than softness.
 We all thought that would be a fail, seeing as squash contains so much water, and we were right (honestly not sure what he was thinking there).
 And we experimented with trying to make spaghetti squash palatable, and, sadly, confirming all my previous experience with spaghetti squash, that was also a fail.
 It's just so freakin' bland.
 Spaghetti squash?
 Just say "nah," no matter how much pesto and parm you have on hand.